 Quick Summary

-I decided to give the ChatGPT concept a try, where it magically transforms images into HTML.
-I began by sketching my wireframe image, although my spelling skills left much to be desired.
+I decided to give the ChatGPT concept a try, where it magically transforms wireframe images into HTML pages.
+I began by sketching my wireframe image, inspired by a few other wireframes I had seen online — although my spelling skills left much to be desired.

 Afterward, I set up my development environment.
 I logged into ChatGPT 4, which requires a $20 paid subscription.
-Then, I obtained my API key and configured my development environment.
+Then, I obtained my API key and configured my dev environment — essential for any development team or solo developers working on a project turning wireframes into functional web pages.

 I imported my image onto my computer, and with a simple drag-and-drop, I fed it into ChatGPT.
 I watched as it worked its magic!
 I must say, it wasn’t perfect, but everyone has to start somewhere, right?
 And the best part?
 It even corrected my spelling mistakes!